Search

 Deploy Deep Learning with viso.ai

-Implementing deep learning models like Llama 2 for large-scale projects is challenging as you require skilled staff, appropriate infrastructure, ample data, and monitoring solutions to prevent producing incidents.
+Implementing deep learning models like Llama 2 for large-scale projects is challenging.
+It requires skilled staff, appropriate infrastructure, ample data, and monitoring solutions to prevent producing incidents.

-The issues become more overwhelming when you build computer vision (CV) applications as they involve developing rigorous data collection, storage, annotation, and training pipelines to streamline model deployment.
+The issues become more overwhelming when you build computer vision (CV) applications.
+This is because they involve developing rigorous data collection, storage, annotation, and training pipelines to streamline model deployment.

 So, request a demo today to start your deep learning journey.